thoughtworks-jumpstart/jobs/README.md

 For a full list of our curriculum and to learn more about our program visit our [website](https://www.thoughtworks.com/jumpstart).

-If that sounds like someone you're looking for then add your [job posting](https://github.com/thoughtworks-jumpstart/jobs/issues/new).
+If that sounds like someone you're looking for then add a [new job posting](https://github.com/thoughtworks-jumpstart/jobs/issues/new).

 ## View job postings